NHS Blood and Transplant - Transplantpath

 What you need to know

 In the world of organ transplantation, every second counts.
 NHS Blood and Transplant (NHSBT) recognised the need for a transformative solution to simplify and speed up the process of evaluating organs and sharing crucial information among transplant professionals.
-NHSBT had previously worked with Apadmi to build award-winning digital solution ‘Donorpath’, and trusted us to help them build another life-changing piece of technology.
+NHSBT had previously worked with Apadmi to build award-winning digital solution ‘Donorpath’, which was the start of a now 10 year partnership with 43 project phases delivered together focussed on the digital transformation of the Organ Donation service.

 Everyone is incredibly impressed with Transplant Path.
 Thanks to the team at Apadmi, the technology is of the highest quality with impressive speed and functionality.